nghin/vacsf.org.mm/src/_posts/articles/2017-04-05-Understanding-Forgiveness.md

 > And if Christ has not been raised, your faith is useless; you are still in your sins.
 (1 Corinthians 15:17)

 Do you believe that Christ had been raised?
 Let me ask again, do you really believe that He had been raised?
-If you indeed believe that He's been raised, then you must also believe that you're not in your sins anymore.
-I can ask this a thousand times and though most Christians may answer yes equally as many times, I'm afraid they don't really believe it as they professed.
-Because if they do, why the obsessions with trying to get forgiveness as a way of life if Christ is indeed raised?
-Let's read the verse above more slowly and diliberately: <em>"if Christ has not been raised, your faith is useless; you are still in your sins."</em> Let's put this verse another way, it is because of Christ's resurrection from the dead that gives you freedom from sin, the freedom from the effect of sin, its condemnation, its standing between you and God, its deadly consequences (Romans 6:32).
+If you indeed believe that He's been raised, then you must also believe that you're not in your sins anymore&mdash;this does not mean you either can't, or you resolve not to, sin anymore, but it means God no longer holds your sins against you.
+This question may be asked a thousand times and though most Christians may answer yes equally as many times, I'm afraid they don't really believe as they professed.
+Because if they do, why the obsession with trying to get forgiveness as a way of life if Christ is indeed raised?
+Let's read the verse above more slowly and deliberately: <em>"if Christ has not been raised, your faith is useless; you are still in your sins."</em> Let's put this verse another way, it is because of Christ's resurrection from the dead that gives you freedom from sin, the freedom from the effect of sin, its condemnation, its standing between you and God, its deadly consequences (Romans 6:32).
 Christ's resurrection guarantees that all your past, present, and future sins won't stand between you and God, but it does not guarantee that you won't sin again.

 If Christ has risen, and you're no longer in your sins, then what is standing between you and God?
 Your unbelief?